 - 1. Select HTTP > Configuration > Digital Certificates from the main menu. - 2.
 Switch between the Active Certificates and Inactive Certificates tabs to see which certificates are already known to IWSVA.

-To add a trusted certificate:
+To add a trusted certificate or a trusted certificates list:

 - 1. Select HTTP > Configuration > Digital Certificates from the main menu. - 2.
 Ensure the Active Certificates tab is active. - 3.
 Click Add.

 The Add Certificates screen opens.